Updater/Updater.github.io/old/CSS.md

 # Updater CSS Style Guide

 Welcome to the Updater CSS Styleguide.
 It's pretty rad.
-Before reading this, it's recommended that you are familiar with or research __specificity__, the LESS syntax, and common network bottlenecks/reasons for slow page loading time.
+Before reading this, it's recommended that you are familiar with or research __specificity__, the SCSS syntax, and common network bottlenecks/reasons for slow page loading time.

 Some of these practices are not fully implemented yet so please update/upgrade files as you work on them.